EmilyJarecki/dev-blogs/posts/bigO.md

 }
 merge([1, 4], [2, 6, 9]) // [1, 2, 4, 6, 9]
 ```

+Merge sort is a sorting algorithm that works by dividing an array into smaller and smaller pieces, sorting those pieces, and then combining them back together.
+It does this recursively until the entire array is sorted.

+Each time the array is divided into smaller pieces, it takes O(n) time to split the array into two halves.
+Since this happens recursively, the total time complexity for dividing the array is O(log n).

+Then, each time two sorted arrays are combined back together, it takes O(n) time to compare and merge the two arrays into one sorted array.
+Since this happens for every pair of arrays that are combined, the total time complexity for combining all the arrays is O(n log n).

 ## The moral of the story...
 There are endless ways to solve algorithms and data structures but it's important to keep in mind that some ways are better than others.
 Practice those Leetcode and HackerRank challenges until you can do them.
 Then practice them again until you can do them better.